pgoltstein/category-learning-visual-areas/README.md

 ```
 Note that this can take a long time as it downloads about 98 GB of data.

-Or, if you prefer, you can instead download the data manually from the gin.g-node
+Or, if you prefer, you can instead download the data manually from gin.g-node
 https://gin.g-node.org/pgoltstein/category-learning-visual-areas

 #### Part 0c: Download the code